To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Baltimore-Columbia-Towson, MD – 782.5

 - Wichita, KS – 724.2

 To share this infographic on your site, simply copy and paste the code below:

 The following statistics come from the FBI’s 2016 Crime Statistics Report (the most recent report available at time of writing).

-Both the number and rate of violent crimes rose in 2016 from the previous year, but these stats are lower than they were 10 years ago.
+Both the number and rate of violent crimes decreased in 2017 from the previous year, but these stats are lower than they were 10 years ago.

 - 1.4% were murders

-Murder rates also rose from 2015-2016.
+Murder rates dropped from 2016-2017.
 These FBI homicide statistics are based solely on police investigations as opposed to the findings of a court, medical examiner, coroner, jury or other judicial body.